KaiHsiangHu/iNEXT.4steps/README.md

 </td>
 <td style='text-align: left;'>

-1. For `datatype = 'abundance'`, data can be input as a vector of species abundances (for a single assemblage), matrix/data.frame (species by assemblages), or a list of species abundance vectors.
+1. For <code>datatype = ‘abundance’</code>, data can be input as a
+    vector of species abundances (for a single assemblage), matrix/data.frame (species by assemblages), or a list of species abundance vectors.
-2. For `datatype = 'incidence_raw'`, data can be input as a list of matrix/data.frame (species by sampling units); data can also be input as a matrix/data.frame by merging all sampling units across assemblages based on species identity; in this case, the number of sampling units (nT, see below) must be input.
+2. For <code>datatype = ‘incidence_raw’</code>, data can be input as a
+    list of matrix/data.frame (species by sampling units); data can also be input as a matrix/data.frame by merging all sampling units across assemblages based on species identity; in this case, the number of sampling units (nT, see below) must be input.
     </td>